COVID‑19: Medical consultation during the pandemic

 Modes of transmission

 COVID‑19 is spread from person to person by contact with droplets projected into the air when a person who is sick talks, coughs or sneezes.
 It can also be spread by infected hands.
+This is why it is important to wear a mask.
 This means that you can contract a coronavirus by touching your mouth, nose or eyes after contact with an infected person or surface.
 The risks of transmission vary according to the nature of contact between people (JPG 2.53 Mb).
 While it can be spread by contaminated objects or surfaces, this is not the main mode of transmission.

 The exact mode of transmission of COVID‑19 is unknown at this time.
 However, a person with COVID‑19 is thought to be contagious from 48 hours before their symptoms appear.
 Studies are ongoing.